biggie-boss/LoreRim/README.md

 - Vendors take longer to respawn
 - Horses are cheaper.
 - Regular fast traveling costs way more gold.
 Find a carriage instead.
+- Amulets of the divines have had their weight and price halved.
+Including from the buying amulet option.
+- Orc Strongholds now sell Bestial Stew

 ***